movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   inode identity and open destination descriptors.
 Subvolume roots cannot be renamed or replaced; moving a directory below itself is rejected.
 * Allocation grows data, metadata, and system block groups within the recorded device size, preserving each existing profile.
+When physical growth fails, empty data/metadata groups can be returned for another allocation type.
+  One group per profile and all system groups are retained.
 There is no device resizing or management, relocation, log replay, qgroups, or zoned support.

 `statfs` reports the logical capacity of allocated block groups, counting DUP once.
 Free blocks include reservations but exclude pending allocations, pinned extents, and superblock stripes.
-Available blocks count only unreserved space in data-capable groups; capacity increases when chunks are allocated.
+Available blocks count only unreserved space in data-capable groups; capacity changes as chunks are allocated or returned.
 Metadata space and fragmentation can still limit writes.

 ## Transactions and durability